 This course will introduce students to the special techniques and needs of creating audio for video media such as video games, television, and film.
-Students will learn the technical side of sync (SMPTE time code and frame rates) and create score and sound effects projects.
+Students will learn the technical side of sync (SMPTE time code and frame rates) and create score and design original sound effects.